 I am a sixth-year doctoral student in History of Science and Medicine at Yale University.
 I have a prior Ph.D. in Developmental Biology and an M.A. in Conceptual and Historical Studies of Science from the University of Chicago.

 Originally from Lahore, Pakistan, I conducted my undergraduate work at the Lahore University of Management Sciences (LUMS).
-I’m a journalist, essayist, and critic and the founder, former chief editor, and associate editor of the literary journal South Asian Avant-Garde.
+I’m a journalist, essayist, and critic and the founder, former chief editor, and advisory editor of the literary journal South Asian Avant-Garde.

 My public work has appeared in The Nation, L.A.
 Review of Books, NPR, Aeon, The Baffler, Dissent, and The American Prospect, among others.